What is Reflexology?

 Is reflexology suitable for me?

 Reflexology is a therapy which can be received by anyone at any age, from newborn babies to those receiving end of life care, and everyone in between.
 However, there may occasionally be times when it is not suitable to provide a treatment.
 The best advice we can give you is to give your local reflexologist a ring and ask!
+Please note: reflexology should not be used as an alternative to seeking medical advice.

 Well trained reflexologists do not claim to cure, diagnose or prescribe.
 Reflexology is a very individual treatment which is tailored to you as a whole person, taking into account both physical and non-physical factors that might be affecting your wellbeing.
 Some people find it works for them – some don’t.
 The best way to find out is to try it!